okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-basic-sign-in/go/integrationsteps.md

 After the Widget
 [loads](/docs/guides/oie-embedded-widget-use-cases/go/oie-embedded-widget-use-case-load/),
-the user enters their credentials through the Widget and clicks the **Sign in**.
+the user enters their credentials through the Widget and clicks **Sign in**.
 The sign-in request is sent to Okta, which will return a response identifying the next steps that need to be taken in the sign-in flow.